United States Patent And Trademark Office Announces Continuing Relief Measures In Light of Expiration of Most Extensions on May 31, 2020

 Patent Relief Measures:

-For more information or for further updates regarding your patent and trademark rights, please contact your CSG attorney or one of the authors listed below.
+For more information or for further updates regarding your patent and trademark rights, please contact your CSG attorney.

 Information pertaining to the USPTO’s response to the COVID-19 outbreak can be found here.